Habitus (sociology): Use in literary theory

-As a result, habitus may be employed in literary theory in order to understand those larger, external structures which influence individual theories and works of literature.
+As a result, habitus may be employed in literary theory in order to understand larger, external structures which influence individual theories and works of literature.

 Body habitus

 Body habitus (or "bodily habitus") is the medical term for physique, and is categorized as either endomorphic (relatively short and stout), ectomorphic (relatively long and thin) or mesomorphic (muscular proportions).
 In this sense, habitus has in the past been interpreted as the physical and constitutional characteristics of an individual, especially as related to the tendency to develop a certain disease.
 For example, "Marfanoid bodily habitus".